Smety2001/Stellaria-Advanced-Launcher/README.md

 # Stellaria-Advanced-Launcher

 In order for the app to run, you need to download python and the required libraries.
-This can either be done manually, or by running the install.bat file.
+This can either be done manually, or automatically by running the start.bat file.

 Once you have all the dependencies installed, simply move the main.py file into your stellaria folder, and either run it with your favourite method (IDE, cmd) or also move the file start.bat into the stellaria folder and run it as an admin.